enroll/enroll/docs/flows.md

   - Connect and authorize with any of these social services (and we'll pull your info in ;-)
   - Emailed receipt

-- Classroom "experience"
+### Classroom Experience

 - Event summary
   - Days until event
   - How do I get there (navigate me there)
   - What do I need?
-    - Your profile is ___% complete
+  - Your profile is XX% complete
 - Edit profile
   - Connect to facebook, github, linkedin, etc
   - Attempt to auto-fill your bio and background, allow edits
 - Ask a question
 - Promote event with link / social connections
 - More (TBD)